redstar504/lexical-anchorpoint/README.md

 behavior provided there, and puts a core focus on matching URLs reliably, through robust regex tests and increased flexibility.

-The AutoLink plugin appeared to have core issues that would need to be reworked from the ground up, so rather than working on having sweeping changes merged into that package, this repository gives us a centralized place to reimagine the auto linker from the ground up.
+Unfortunately, the existing AutoLink plugin has core issues that would require a lot of rework, so rather than merging substantial changes into that package, this repository provides a centralized place to start fresh and build a simple, yet effective link matching plugin.

-This plugin is in the early stages and does not yet FULLY implement all functionality provided by the original AutoLink plugin, but it addresses the glaring issues that have been identified repeatedly by the community.
+This plugin is in the early stages and does not yet fully implement all functionality provided by the original AutoLink plugin, but it addresses the glaring issues that have been identified consistently by users of Lexical.

-**Note: The initial implementation is a WIP and this plugin is coming soon.**